09 February - 15 March 2022

 - Merits and awards: Docentship/associate professorship, supervisees (postdoctoral and doctoral students; state the number of persons in each category and list the names of the up to 10 most relevant to you), up to 10 of your most relevant grants awarded in competition, up to 10 of your most relevant prizes and awards, and up to 20 other merits relevant to the application.

 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

-Your application for project grant for development of methods to replace, reduce and refine animal experiments (3R) is evaluated by a review panel with both Swedish and international researchers as members.
+Your application for a research project grant for development of methods to replace, reduce and refine animal experiments (3R) is evaluated by a specialised subject review panel where the members are Swedish and international researchers.

 At least five members review and grade your application individually.
-The entire review panel then meets to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Medicine and Health.
+The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Medicine and Health

 Evaluation criteria and guiding questions

 The evaluation of the scientific quality of your application is made based on four basic criteria (Scientific quality of the proposed research, Novelty and originality, Merits of the applicant, Feasibility).
 The purpose of using several components is to achieve a multi-faceted evaluation.
 In general, the scientific quality of the project receives a greater focus when evaluating project support applications.
 The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade grade scale.